SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/Notes.md

   1. can be assigned to variables and as elements of data structures (array, objects)
   2. can be passed to a function as argument
   3. can be returned as return value from a function/method

+- Good to know types of errors

+  - When a variable is undefined JS raises a `Reference Error`

+- When 'stringifying' values, depending on what the value is and how it is stringifyed, the result string is different, here some examples:

+  - Passing a function value as argument to `console.log`  outputs `[Function: functionName]`
+  - Using a function value in string interpolation and concatenation results in the full definition of the function as string

+- Apparently the object literal notation interprets the following two key-value pair definitions the same way `let obj = {a: 25, 'a': 35}` and the value for  `a` ends up being `35` because `'a'`' and `a` are interpreted the same way.